- If you have been diagnosed with a food allergy, your doctor or allergist will prescribe an epinephrine auto-injector.

 - Epinephrine is the drug form of a hormone (adrenaline) that the body produces on its own.
 It is the only drug that can reverse symptoms of anaphylaxis.
 Epinephrine rarely causes harm, even if given when not needed.

 - There are two types of auto-injectors in Canada: EpiPen® and a temporary supply of AUVI-Q® auto-injectors (as of September 2018).

 - You can buy an auto-injector without a prescription in Canada.

-If someone is having an allergic reaction, follow these 5 emergency steps:
+If someone is having an anaphylactic reaction, follow these 5 emergency steps:

-- Give epinephrine (e.g. EpiPen® ) at the first signs of an allergic reaction.
+- Give epinephrine (e.g. EpiPen® ) at the first sign of a known or suspected anaphylactic reaction.

 - Call 9-1-1 or your local emergency medical services and tell them that someone is having an anaphylactic reaction.

 - Give a second dose of epinephrine as early as 5 minutes after the first dose if there is no improvement in symptoms.

 - Go to the nearest hospital right away (ideally by ambulance), even if symptoms are mild or have stopped.
 The reaction could get worse or come back.

 - Call emergency contact persons (e.g., parent, guardian, spouse).